Singing Sisters

 Protesters take to the streets in China on 9th May, following the bombing by NATO forces of the Chinese embassy in Belgrade.

-Shel Silverstien, who wrote A Boy Named Sue for Johnny Cash and Sylvia's Mother for Dr. Hook, dies of a heart attack on 10th May.
+Shel Silverstien, who wrote A Boy Named Sue for Johnny Cash and Sylvia's Mother for Dr. Hook, dies of a heart attack on 10th May, aged 68.

 |